LughMartensen/quest-realsense/README.md

-# Oculus Quest - Intel RealSense Integration
+# Meta Quest 3 - Intel RealSense Integration
-Integration of Intel RealSense depth cameras with the Oculus Quest standalone VR headset using Unity.
+Integration of Intel RealSense depth cameras with the Meta Quest 3 standalone VR headset using Unity.

 ## Foreword

 <br/>

-This project consolidates the knowledge gained while attempting to power & operate a RealSense D435i camera directly from an Oculus Quest VR headset.
+This project consolidates the knowledge gained while attempting to power & operate an arbitrary RealSense camera directly from a Meta Quest 3 VR headset.

-At the time of this attempt (5th-12th of June 2019), no prior work on this specific problem was available in the public realm, and the solution wouldn't be possible without the valuable contribution of members of the Intel development team.

-The discussion which led to the solution, is available [here](https://github.com/IntelRealSense/librealsense/issues/4155), for future reference.
+The solution is based on an [existing repository](https://github.com/GeorgeAdamon/quest-realsense) that makes an Intel Realsense D435i compatible with an Oculus Quest (1).

+Some adjustments had to made to the process to get everything to work, due to the newer operating system and Unity version.

-Aim of this repository is to describe the steps necessary to achieve the Quest-RealSense integration inside Unity 2019.x, as well as provide a sample Unity project, showcasing the method.
+Aim of this repository is to describe the steps necessary to achieve the Quest-RealSense integration inside Unity 2022.3.x, as well as provide a sample Unity project, showcasing the method.

-_George Adamopoulos_

-_23 of June 2019_

 <br/>